 Related Article: 5 Unsung Tools Of DevOps

 While the Microsoft Azure application itself is designed and deployed on top of Hyper-V framework, you can run different Linux distributions (such as CentOS, OpenSUSE, SUSE, Ubuntu) and along with it the Windows Server 2008 and 2012.
-There are massive investments going on into Microsoft Azure’s public cloud offerings and the efforts to those are definitely paying off with the Infrastructure as a Service fields of DevOps.
-It is now competing head on with Amazon Web Services and Google Cloud Platform.
-One of the best advantages that makes it a fit in the current situation is that the compatibility that it shows with Windows, Linux and containerization as well.
+There are massive investments going on into Microsoft Azure’s public cloud offerings and the efforts to those are definitely paying off with the Infrastructure as a Service field of DevOps.
+It is now competing for head-on with Amazon Web Services and Google Cloud Platform.
+One of the best advantages that makes it a fit for the current situation is that the compatibility that it shows with Windows, Linux and containerization as well.

 Following are some of the advantages of using Microsoft Azure, let us now take a look at each and every one of them:

 Related Article: DevOps Tools For Infrastructure Automation

 Virtustream's xStream product is created to be the only option for a SaaS Cloud management platform.
 It’s sole purpose for creation was the aim to deliver economic and business benefits for your entire portfolio of applications, be it mission-critical environments (for the likes of SAP, Oracle, Microsoft and etc.) or others.
 Irrespective of the stream of business that you belong, xStream lets you move your thing to Cloud, automate it, optimize it and outperform than your traditional operations.

 xStream provides network and storage I/O in the same ways and means as like the Cloud service providers – ensuring that your processes are never I/O starved irrespective of the transaction load or storage read/write volume.
 Enterprise IT can now run their existing applications (including the Production like environments of SAP, Oracle, Microsoft and several others) on the cloud with fixed SLAs without even having to bother about just the simple infrastructure availability.